 All "at risk" and first semester student-athletes will be subject to attend a minimum of 4 hours of study hall per week in a given semester.
 Each head coach can choose to set a higher team requirement, depending on their philosophy.

 Study Hall monitoring begins weekly each Sunday evening and ends the following Friday.
 A weekly attendance report will be available for coaches to view on the studyhalltracker system.
-During the fall semester, daytime study hall sessions are held in the Academic Development Center; evening sessions are located in both the ADC and/or Founders Room of Gersten Pavilion.
-During the spring semester all study hall sessions will be held in the Academic Development Center.
-A study hall monitor (Student-Athlete Services staff or a hired monitor) will sign in and out any student-athlete who attends study hall.
+Study hall sessions are held in the Academic Development Center (ADC) and/or Founders Room of Gersten Pavilion and the LAC A study hall monitor (Student-Athlete Services staff or a hired monitor) will sign in and out any student-athlete who attends study hall.
+Men's Basketball requires that all players on the team participate in study hall as a group and has therefore set a specific time each day.
+While in study hall in the ADC, there is to be no eating or cell phone use.
+Please stay out of the rooms to engage in either of those activities.

 Student-Athletes who are required to attend weekly study hall will be notified at the beginning of each semester by the Student-Athlete Services staff about their weekly requirement, study hall rules, and times/locations of study hall sessions.
 During the fall semester, first-time college students (non-transfers) will have a structured study hall where they can only attend evening study hall sessions in a classroom setting with tutors readily available.